etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

 ```

 ## Arrange
-The arrange function lets one sort the table by a particular column
+The arrange function lets one sort the table by a particular column.

 ```r
 # R